Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/05_Inserting_a_band.md

 Now your API is ready but the GET request on the /bands route returns a boring empty result.
 So let's insert a band!

-Use POSTMan to add an new band with the API.

-Do a GET request on /bands/0 to get an empty band model with default values:
+Do a GET request on "/bands/0" to get an empty band model with default values:

 ````````````````````````````````````````````````````````````````````````````````
 {